DESIGN OPS & ARCHITECTURE

 QA Efficiency

-Visual bugs dropped significantly because developers reuse tested components instead of writing custom CSS.
+Visual bugs dropped as engineers reused tested components instead of writing one-off CSS.

 Scalability & Consistency